 Pull a full-blown, Rory Gilmore wallow.
 Put on a sad movie, eat a tub of ice cream, and cry it out – but don’t call him!
 Give yourself enough time to let your emotions run, then get it together and work on letting it go.

 You’ve wallowed, re-watched “The Notebook,” and eaten enough ice cream.
 Now, focus on yourself and what makes you happy.
-Set 5-10 short and long term goals and figure out what it will take to achieve them.
+Set five to 10 short and long-term goals and figure out what it will take to achieve them.
 Go for a walk, take a pottery class, or try out a new hobby.
 Facebook events and Eventbrite are great ways to find free or inexpensive events in your city.
 Go out with your friends and discover new places and faces.

 Mental health is just as important as physical and emotional health.
 If you haven’t already, talk out your relationship woes over brunch with your girlfriends, and consider seeking out professional help.

-The stigma around mental health is changing, and according to research, 42 percent of American adults have seen a counselor at some point.
+The stigma around mental health is changing, and according to research, 42% of American adults have seen a counselor at some point.
 Millennials and Gen X have more interest in counseling than older generations.
-One-fifth, or 21 percent, of millennials and 16 percent of Gen X are currently in therapy.
+21% of millennials and 16% of Gen X are currently in therapy.